Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Results

-where $\underline{N}^{Z}_{nmp}$ and $\overline{\phi}_Z$ are the lower and upper bounds, respectively, of received raw keys due to the non-multiphoton emissions from the source, and the phase error in the Z basis used for the key generation. $h(\cdot)$ is the binary Shannon entropy. $\lambda_{EC}$ is the lower bound of information leakage during the error correction. $\epsilon_{PA}$ and $\epsilon_{cor}$ are the security parameter over the error verification, and failure probability of privacy amplification, respectively. $N_{sum}$ is the size of the key block sent out from the encoder.
-Details about the system parameters and the calculation model are provided in the Methods section.
+{In this process, the raw keys on the Z basis are post-processed to create secure keys after error correction and privacy amplification, while the raw keys from the X basis are shared publicly to analyse the system QBER. \mbox{$\underline{N}^{Z}_{nmp}$} denotes the lower bound of the received raw key rate on the Z basis, excluding the noisy bit rates caused by multi-photon emission that can be estimated based on second-order correlation $g^{(2)}(0)$.
+As it is impossible to obtain the QBER on the Z basis, the upper bound of the phase error that is translated from the QBER on the X basis is employed.
+This is involved in, $h(\cdot)$ the binary Shannon entropy, accounting for {eavesdropper's} attack on the quantum raw keys}. $\lambda_{EC}$ is the lower bound of information leakage during the error correction. $\epsilon_{PA}$ and $\epsilon_{cor}$ are the security parameter over the error verification, and failure probability of privacy amplification, respectively. {In the finite-key regime, which closely resembles a practical scenario, the quantum keys are sent in blocks, with $N_{sum}$ specifying the size of the key block sent from the encoder.} Details about the system parameters and the calculation model are provided in the Methods section.